HMS Obedient (1916): Design and development

 Obedient was one of twenty-two Repeat s ordered by the British Admiralty in November 1914 as part of the Third War Construction Programme.
 The M-class was an improved version of the earlier destroyers, required to reach a higher speed in order to counter rumoured German fast destroyers.
 The design was to achieve a speed of 36 kn, although the destroyers did not achieve this in service.
 It transpired that the German ships did not exist but the greater performance was appreciated by the navy.
 The Repeat M class differed from the prewar vessels in having design improvements based on wartime experience.

 The destroyer was 265 ft long between perpendiculars, with a beam of 26 ft 8 in and a draught of 8 ft 8 in.
 Displacement was 950 LT normal and 1123 LT full load.
-Power was provided by three Yarrow boilers feeding Parsons steam turbines rated at 25000 shp and driving three shafts.
-Three funnels were fitted and 296 LT of oil was carried, giving a design range of 3450 nmi at 15 kn.
-The ship had a complement of 80 officers and ratings.
+Power was provided by three Yarrow boilers feeding Parsons steam turbines rated at 25000 shp.
+The turbines drove three shafts and exhausted through three funnels.
+Design speed was 34 kn, which the vessel exceeded on trials.
+A total of 228 LT of oil was carried.
+Design range was 2530 nmi at 15 kn, but actual endurance in service was less; sister ship had a range of 2240 nmi at 15 kn.

 Armament consisted of three single QF 4 in Mk IV guns on the ship's centreline, with one on the forecastle, one aft on a raised platform and one between the middle and aft funnels.
 A single QF 2-pounder 40 mm "pom-pom" anti-aircraft gun was carried, while torpedo armament consisted of two twin mounts for 21 in torpedoes.
 To combat submarines, the destroyer was fitted with racks and storage for depth charges.
 Initially, only two depth charges were carried but the number increased in service and by 1918, the vessel was carrying between 30 and 50 depth charges.
+The ship had a complement of 80 officers and ratings.